kapin-k/DNA-DEMO-DEPLOY/README.md

 - For Results from Output Screen:

     * Line No: 42 Change Stroke Thickness for the output and sample traces
     * Line No: 43 Change Stroke Color for the 5 results displayed
     * Line No: 44 Change Font Face of text content(name, time and confidence) for results from output [(List of available font families)](https://github.com/react-native-training/react-native-fonts/blob/master/README.md)
     * Line No: 45 Change Color of text content(name, time and confidence) for results from output

 - For User Inputs/Samples from Drawing Board and Preset Screen:

     * Line No: 48 Change Stroke Color for user input
     * Line No: 49 Change Stroke Thickness for the user input
     * Line No: 50 Change Stroke Color for the 6 preset sample data

+**__If you have making chagnes to the source code, please be sure to run the command below to see the changes being reflected in the application__**

+-  Rebuild application package by executing the following from the directory 'DNA-DEMO-DEPLOY/dnademo'

+    ```bash
+    react-native bundle --entry-file index.js --platform ios --dev false --bundle-output ios/main.jsbundle --assets-dest ios
+    ```
+    > If it deosn't work try adding 'npx' at the beginning and you must have already used 'npm install before using this command.